aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/builtindocumentpropertycollection/_index.md

 **Remarks**

-<p>Aspose.Cells does not update this property when you modify the document.</p>
+Aspose.Cells does not update this property when you modify the document.

 ### setCreatedTime(Date) {#setCreatedTime-date-}